sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-kerberos.rst

 * **Place it in .../fire-1.x.y/conf directory**::

-    This is not required as keytab directory is configurable although this is a good place to put it.
+    This is not required as keytab directory is configurable although this is the recommended location.

-    Make sure only the user running fire application has access to the keytab.
+* **Make sure only the user running fire application has access to the keytab**.
 For example:

     **-rw------- 1 sparkflows staff 436 Jun 29 16:06 hive.keytab**